mckinsey/vizro/vizro-ai/docs/pages/user-guides/vizro-ai-langchain-guide.md

 ## 4. Use the chain

-Now you can use the chain to generate plots or dashboards based on natural language queries.
+Now you can use the chain to generate charts or dashboards based on natural language queries.
 The chain will generate code that you can use to create visualizations.

-!!! example "Generate plot code"
+!!! example "Generate chart code"

     === "Code"
         ```py